FireFlyMediaGroup/joeperks_platform_v2/docs/marketplace_integration_plan.md

 - Storefront: Two parallel storefronts exist (`apps/storefront` and `customer-storefront`) causing confusion
 - Auth: Kinde presently referenced in code/libs; our decision is to standardize on Stytch
 - DB: Local Postgres/Redis suggested by setup-dev.sh; our decision is Supabase Postgres for dev
-- Marketplace: No vendor isolation modules yet; plugin candidate identified: `@techlabi/medusa-marketplace-plugin`
+- Marketplace: No vendor isolation modules yet; native marketplace module to be implemented per official Medusa v2 recipe
 - Payments: Stripe provider references on frontend; backend Connect logic not yet implemented

 ## 3) Guiding Principles